jhap1982/giveituruguay/2003/2003-06-08 - HiFi Buys Amphitheatre, Atlanta, GA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-Latest Disgrace tease
+7. Latest Disgrace tease
-Parallel Universe
+8. Parallel Universe
-The Zephyr Song
+9. The Zephyr Song
-Throw Away Your Television
+10. Throw Away Your Television
-Havana Affair
+11. Havana Affair
-Purple Stain
+12. Purple Stain
-Otherside
+13. Otherside
-Don't Forget Me
+14. Don't Forget Me
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Ride Into the Sun part of JOHN
+17. Ride Into the Sun part of JOHN
-I Could Have Lied
+18. I Could Have Lied
-Can't Stop
+19. Can't Stop
-Californication
+20. Californication
-Give It Away
+21. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+22. Under the Bridge
-The Power of Equality
+23. The Power of Equality

 ## Notes